The Problem Is Rarely Tactics. It's Culture.

 Officer & Personnel Retention

 People leave environments before they leave organizations.
-Reactive leadership culture accumulates over time in ways exit surveys rarely capture directly.
-We address the environment — the unwritten rules, the stress patterns, the norms that erode trust — before your best people decide to go.
+Reactive leadership culture accumulates over time.
+Exit surveys rarely capture it directly.
+We address the environment – the unwritten rules, the stress patterns, the norms that erode trust – before your best people decide to go.

 De-Escalation as a Leadership Culture